UD-CISC374/educational-game-design-document-team-14-yasser-and-amaad/egdd.md

-# Game Name
+# Seal

 ## Elevator Pitch

 *A one sentence pitch for your game.
 Pretend that your were pitching your game to a executive going to the elevator.
 You have less than 60 Seconds.
 Check [this resource](http://www.gameacademy.com/perfecting-indie-games-elevator-pitch/) for more information.*

 ## Influences (Brief)

 - *Influence #1*:
-  - Medium: *(Television, Games, Literature, Movies, etc.)*
+  - Medium: Mythology
-  - Explanation: *In one paragraph or less, explain why this is an influence.*
+  - Explanation: The enemies that the students will have to defeat will be based off of mythical creatures from greek mythology.
+                 The hero will also be based off of Hercules and have to overcome trials (relevant to his stories)
 - *Influence #2*:
-  - Medium: *(Television, Games, Literature, Movies, etc.)*
+  - Medium: Shadow of the Colossus
-  - Explanation: *In one paragraph or less, explain why this is an influence.*
+  - Explanation: The idea of finding these creatures and sealing them is reminiscent of the progression in Shadow of the Colossus where the player goes to each monster and defeats it in order to reach the endgame.
 - *Influence #3*:
   - Medium: *(Television, Games, Literature, Movies, etc.)*
   - Explanation: *In one paragraph or less, explain why this is an influence.*